kenz77/Web-Dev-HW/Project 3/readme.md

 <h3>Part 2</h3>
 For this part of the project I did a lot of thinking about the design and layout for my site.
 I picked out two fonts that should fit nicely together, Ubuntu and DancingScipt.
 I still really like the color pallette I chose and think it would be great for a children's site.
 I don't think I will want to use all of those colors though.
 I as likely going to leave out the sage green.
 The almond oil color looks like it could be a good subtle background color. and the Gray color used for text.
 I seemed to have some issues with using color.
 I followed the directions and it didn't always work.
 I did the background color fine but doing text color didn't work so well.

+<h3>Part 3</h3>
+This section of the project was the most frustrating.
+I had a ton of technical issues just trying to open atom.
+This program has not been working well for me so it made it very hard for me to get my assignment done.
+I went to the computer lab to do some of the work, but still not able to get everything done that I wanted to.
+I hope that for this next assignment this won't be happening again.
+With what I was able to get done, I really liked how the menu looks on my site and the color pallette that I chose.
+I think it fits well with the subject of my site.
+It seems calm and inviting which is something you would want for a childrens book.
   </body>
 </html>